amphi-ai/amphi-etl/README.md

 - 🐍 **Python-code Generation**: Generate native Python code leveraging common libraries such as [pandas](https://github.com/pandas-dev/pandas), [DuckDB](https://github.com/duckdb/duckdb) and [LangChain](https://github.com/langchain-ai/langchain) that you can run anywhere.
 - 🔒 **Private and secure**: Self-host Amphi on your laptop or in the cloud for complete privacy and security over your data.

+**Structured & Unstructured**

+- 🔢 **Structured** - Import data from various sources, including CSV and Parquet files, as well as databases.
+Transform structured data using aggregation, filters, joins, SQL queries, and more.
+Export the transformed data into common files or databases.
+- 📝 **Unstructured** - Extract data from PDFs, Word documents, and websites (HTML).
+Perform parsing, chunking and embedding processing.
+Load the processed data into vector stores such as Pinecone and ChromaDB.
+- 🔁 **Convert** - Easily convert structured data into unstructured document for vector stores and vice versa for RAG pipelines.

 <br/>

 **Design Evolution / In Progress**